“What’s in your sandwich? It looks gross.”

 Eggplant has a reputation for being a little difficult to grow, but I believe this comes from a misunderstanding of its needs.
 And its needs really aren’t demanding — mostly, they’re just hungry for warmth, like their tomato and pepper cousins.
 Basically, if you feel confident growing tomatoes, eggplant will be easy.

-As with most garden vegetables, eggplant needs fertile, well-draining soil in a sunny location (at least six hours of direct sunlight a day).
+As with most garden vegetables, eggplant needs fertile, well-draining soil with a pH around 6.5.
+They should be planted in a sunny location with at least 6 hours of direct sunlight a day, and watered about 1 inch per week.
 Like many nightshades, eggplant requires ample warm temperatures to thrive.
 The plants really won’t grow until the soil temperature is at least 70 degrees Fahrenheit and will be at risk of damage until the temperature has warmed to mid-70s during the day and the 50s at night.

 If you have a long growing season, you can simply direct sow them.
 Folks around my area of the Ozarks and south know that heat comes quickly in the spring and doesn’t let up for a long time.
 We may be sweaty, but at least we are growing eggplant that is hearty!

-Producing plants spread around 3 to 4 feet at maturity, so space seedlings accordingly.
-Vertically-speaking, they’ll grow a few feet tall, then grace themselves with potentially large fruit — similar in style to tomatoes.
+Vertically-speaking, eggplants will grow a few feet tall, then grace themselves with potentially large fruit — similar in style to tomatoes.
 As such, they’ll benefit from being staked or caged for some extra support.
+If temperatures fall below 50 degrees Fahrenheit at night, cover them with row covers to keep them warm.
 Add a decent amount of mulch around the base of the plant to keep it warm and restrict weeds, and you should be on your way to some tasty dinners.

-The perfect time to pluck your harvest, therefore, is when their skin is both shiny and firm to the touch.
-I’d always recommend erring on picking them a little early rather than letting them go too long, as harvesting the fruit also encourages the plant to continue growth and production.
+The perfect time to pull your harvest, therefore, is when their skin is both shiny and firm to the touch.
+Use gardening scissors to cut rather than pull the fruit off of plants.
+I’d always recommend erring on pulling them a little early rather than letting them go too long, as harvesting the fruit also encourages the plant to continue growth and production.

 Of course, don’t mourn if you do find a fruit that has lost its luster.
 Leave it a little longer until it is dull and slightly yellowed, and you can get your seeds for next year.